The Hitchin morphism for certain surfaces fibered over a curve: The Hitchin morphism for fibered surfaces and classical groups

 The tangent space of $X \times H^0(X,E)$ at $(x,s)$ is $T_{X,x} \times H^0(X,E)$, and the tangent space of $\uSpec(S^{\bullet}E^{\vee})$ at $\rm{ev}(x,s)$ is $T_{X,x} \times E(x)$.
 The map $d(\rm{ev})_{x,s}$ is given by the identity map on the $T_{X,x}$-factor, and the natural evaluation map $H^0(X,E) \to E(x)$ on the second factor.
 This map is surjective for all $x$ because $E$ is globally generated. \end{proof} \end{lem}

-We use the notations from \S\ref{sect:companion_sect_classical_gp} for each subsequent subsection.
+We use the notations from \S\ref{sect:companion_sect_classical_gp} and assume that $g(C) \geq 1$ for each subsequent subsection.
 For each classical group $G$, and for generic $a \in \mc{A}(C,G)$, we show that the pullback of the companion $G$-Higgs bundle $(E_a',\theta_a')$ is a semiharmonic $G$-Higgs bundle on $X$.